 That said, if your book is already out and you are just now starting your pitch that’s fine, too.
 Just remember that it may take the blogger a while to respond and, if they decide to review your book, it could take a few weeks to a few months for a post to appear.
 Remember, it’s on their schedule and not yours.
 Also, think of book marketing as an ongoing conversation, and for as long as you can pitch bloggers, please consider doing so.
 It’s a great way to gain more visibility for your book!

-How to pitch:
+How to Pitch Bloggers:

 My mother always taught me to respect another’s time and the same is true for bloggers.
 They’re busy so keep it brief.
 I talk a lot about book marketing being all about your elevator pitch and that means: be brief.
 Your pitch should be short and succinct.
 If you can keep your pitch to one paragraph, the blogger will love you.
 In some cases, you won’t be able to.
 But your first paragraph should pack an enormous punch, your second (and final) paragraph should offer any additional data that you feel is pertinent to the blogger.
-(Here are my top tips for the perfect pitch!)

 Before you hit send on your email, spellcheck and proofread what you wrote.
 There’s no quicker way to get into a blogger’s delete bin than having a pitch full of typos.